Educational Administration - P-20 EducationDoctor of Education (Ed.D.)

 The Ed.
 D. in Educational Administration with a specialization in P-12 System Level School Leadership allows students who are currently employed in an administrative position at a P-12 school the ability to advance their knowledge in the field so that they can be more marketable when advancing in their career.
 Student who choose this specialization will have the option to add on the superintendent endorsement.

-Upon completion of UNL courses, including an authentic, field-based internship, students with this specialization are prepared to take the state-required PRAXIS Exam and upon passage, apply for superintendent endorsement in Nebraska.
-These students then have the option of completing the program outlined here, which is part of the Carnegie Project on the Education Doctorate entirely at UNL or in a program offered collaboratively between UNK and UNL.
-Upon completion of UNL courses, including an authentic, field-based internship, these students are prepared to take the state-required PRAXIS Exam and upon passage, apply for superintendent endorsement in Nebraska.
+Upon completion of UNL courses, including an authentic, field-based internship, students with the specialization in P-12 System Level School Leadership are prepared to take the state-required PRAXIS Exam and upon passage, apply for superintendent endorsement in Nebraska.
 These students then have the option of completing the program outlined here, which is part of the Carnegie Project on the Education Doctorate entirely at UNL or in a program offered collaboratively between UNK and UNL.

 Our Unique Program

 - Students learn from faculty who conduct and share leading research on authentic school leadership challenges.
 These scholars are devoted their careers to teaching, researching, discovering, and sharing what works in school leadership.

 - Students also learn from faculty with decades of real-world experience as school leaders.
 These leaders have walked the walk of school leadership as principals, superintendents, and more.